AR-Ab: Music career

 The following year saw the release of his sixth mixtape MUD Musik on February 28, 2013.
 This would be his last release before his latest round of legal trouble which saw West turning himself into authorities and incarcerated in March of that same year.
 Complex named him one of "15 Unsigned Rappers Who Should Get a Deal After SXSW" in 2013.

 In 2015, West became involved in the Drake-Meek Mill feud after Drake referenced West on his diss track "Back to Back", where he raps, "I drove here in the Wraith playin' AR-Ab".
 West later appeared on VladTV in August 2015 saying that while he hasn't signed on to Drake's OVO Sound and sided with him saying he was disappointed in Mill's response.
 Mill responded on August 6 during a performance in Camden, New Jersey where he said "Fuck AR-Ab" and questioned his allegiance to an out-of-town rapper.
 West responded by releasing his own version of "Back to Back" freestyle on August 8 which dissed Mill and also contained violent lyrics where he threatened to unleash his "shooters" upon Mill.
 In response, Meek's cousin Omelly released his own version of "Back to Back" freestyle which dissed AR-Ab and also contained violent lyrics.
 West stated he wouldn't respond to Omelly's diss because he's a "worker".
 In January 2016, West revealed that he and Meek Mill had reconciled.

 In 2024, West released the extended play Road to Glory, presumably containing music recorded before his 2018 incarceration.

 Personal life

-West grew up in North Philadelphia.
-He states in his music that his childhood was marked by domestic and drug abuse from his father.

-In late 2010, West and Dark Lo formed their label and rap collective OBH (Original Block Hustlaz), which also includes his brother Lik Moss among other rappers.
 In 2012, West's grandmother died and his mother died the following month.
 He describes this as a traumatic moment in his life, having already lost an elder brother prior.
 West is a practicing Muslim.